DISCERNING READERS

 Likely, because of these experiences they sought to run their organizations with a single unifying principle of do unto others as you would have them do unto you—applying the Golden Rule to their businesses.

-Image of two orphans during the Great Depression.
+A high-quality, black-and-white picture of three sibling orphans during the Great Depression.

 National Archives and Records Administration